InformedPowerPlatform/MSFTPP.Plugins.CustomAudit/README.md

 Once you have confirmed that the table you wish to audit is enabled for activities, you can now configure which columns will be audited.

-1. Launch the Power Apps maker tool and select the environment.
+- Launch the Power Apps maker tool and select the environment.
-2. From the Left Navigation, select Apps
+- From the Left Navigation, select Apps
-3. Locate the Model driven app called **Custom Audit Builder** andClick to Play this app.
+- Locate the Model driven app called **Custom Audit Builder** and Click to Play this app.
-4. From the Left Navigation, select **Builder**.
+- From the Left Navigation, select **Builder**.

-## Adding a new Table/Message for audit
+### Adding a new Table/Message for audit

 - To Add a New Table and Message (create/update) for auditing, click **+ Add New** button.
     - You will be presented with a list of tables.
 If the table you want to audit is not shown, recheck that the table has been enabled for activities.
 Only tables that are enabled for activities will show in the list.